curv3d/curv/docs/Shape_Atlas.rst

 ------------------------------------------
 A blended union is a generalized union that smoothly joins nearby objects.
-The same code (which I call a "blending kernel") can also define a blended intersection and blended difference, which smooth away new edges created by the intersection or difference.
+The same code (which I call a "blending kernel") can also define a blended intersection and a blended difference, which smooth away new edges created by the intersection or difference.
 There are many blending kernels.